 St. Andrew’s/Epiphany then adopted a service rotation scheme.
 Twice a month there were pre-recorded virtual services.
 Once a month we had an enhanced innovative on-line service – InSpirit.
 One of the most outstanding of these stressed the need to overcome racism and inequality.
 Once monthly we worshiped (remotely) elsewhere, usually at the National Cathedral in Washington, DC.
 One could always join our Bishop’s on-line Sunday service (details on the NH Episcopal Diocese website), or St. Thomas in Hanover, St Gregory of Nyssa in San Francisco, or a host of other online worship opportunities.
 We also held virtual coffee hours on Zoom.

-On March 20 we again celebrated the turn of Seasons with our Spring Equinox on-line liturgy – Surrounded by Beauty – developed by Jack Barben and Kathy Lowe-Bloch.
+In March of last year we again celebrated the turn of Seasons with our Spring Equinox on-line liturgy – Surrounded by Beauty – developed by Jack Barben and Kathy Lowe-Bloch.
 It is available HERE.
-There will be an outdoor celebration of the Summer Solstice on the New London Green on Sunday June 20 at 1 pm- Embrace!
-Stay tuned.
+There was an outdoor celebration of the Summer Solstice on the New London Green last June.

-In June Our Priest in Charge, the Rev. Jay MacLeod, tendered his resignation to make way for Aaron Jenkyn, who was appointed by Bishop Rob tp be our new Lay Vicar.
+In June of 2021 our Priest in Charge, the Rev. Jay MacLeod, tendered his resignation to make way for Aaron Jenkyn, who was appointed by Bishop Rob to be our new Lay Vicar.
 We are eagerly looking forward to a new chapter in our Epiphany Missional Community.

 At the same time, we will miss the loving calm and steady hand that Jay has extended to us for the past few years which were so fraught with major challenges.
 Thank you so much, dear Jay!